ngarawakimani/simple_ts_starter/README.md

-# A simple Node, Babel , Typescript
+# A simple Node, Babel , Typescript Starter

 For learning only